3mdeb/fwupd-bsd-documentation/dragonflybsd/test-results/regression-logs-comparison.md

 ## Configuration

-Tests have been performed on two diffrent Virtual Machines(VM):
+Tests have been performed on two different Virtual Machines(VM):

-1. VM with latest stable version(6.2.2) of DragonFlyBSD.
+1. VM with the latest stable version(6.2.2) of DragonFlyBSD.
-1. VM with custom version of DragonFlyBSD based on stable version(6.2.2).
+1. VM with the custom version of DragonFlyBSD based on the stable version(6.2.2).

    Customization comes down to configuring the system in accordance with the documentation contained in [esrt-api.md](/dragonflybsd/esrt-api.md) and